-Staff does not anticipate any real quantifiable emission reductions or increases, since the proposed amendment seeks to align the VOC content limit for certain coating categories with other California APCDs/AQMDs, will not lead to reformulation of coatings, and thus will be administrative in nature.
+Staff does not anticipate any real quantifiable emission reductions or increases, since Proposed Amended Rule 1106 seeks to align the VOC content limit for certain coating categories with the U.S. EPA CTG, and other California APCDs/AQMDs, and will not lead to reformulation of coatings; thus, Proposed Amended Rule 1106 will be administrative in nature.